ecstra/super_v/README.md

 - **Clipboard item layout**: Long text entries currently ignore the intended max width and can stretch rows taller than their neighbors.
 - **Emoji auto-paste reliability**: Occasionally an emoji does not paste on the first try and needs to be triggered again.
 - **Emoji cleanup timing**: The asynchronous clean-and-paste workflow for emojis is inconsistent.
 An emoji may linger in history for ~240 ms or fail to paste before the cleanup kicks in.
 A more reliable approach is planned.
+- **Emoji Screen**:The emojis screen takes a second to load when opened directly.

 ## IPC API